Trademark: International law

 Although there are systems that facilitate the filing, registration, or enforcement of trademark rights in more than one jurisdiction on a regional or global basis, it is currently not possible to file and obtain a single trademark registration that will automatically apply around the world.
 Like any national law, trademark laws apply only in their applicable country or jurisdiction, a quality which is sometimes known as "territoriality".

 Territorial application

-The inherent limitations of the territorial application of trademark laws have been mitigated by various intellectual property treaties, foremost amongst which is the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
-TRIPS establishes legal compatibility between member jurisdictions by requiring the harmonization of applicable laws.
+The inherent limitations of the territorial application of trademark laws have been mitigated by various intellectual property treaties, foremost among which is the World Trade Organization Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
+TRIPS establishes legal compatibility between member jurisdictions by requiring the harmonisation of applicable laws.
 For example, Article 15(1) of TRIPS defines "sign" which is used as or forms part of the definition of "trademark" in the trademark legislation of many jurisdictions around the world.